MMmgame/holiday-search-google-maps/README.md

 This website is to provide a user friendly service to complete a search on holiday desitinations.
 It is simple and easy to use, allowing users to enter their holiday search destination and display the results on the map.

-The website also encorporates a google places search, and through the use of radio buttons can display markers for different place types.
+The website also encorporates a google places search, and through the use of radio buttons can display markers for a selected number of different place types.
 The user can select from the different options available and the map will be updated with the place markers for the searched location.
 In addition to this, a scrollable table which details the place names for each the markers which have been displayed on the map, to provide the user with a convienient summary information.

-The markers on the map are also clickable, which will then display further information on the place for the user to access.
+The markers on the map are also clickable, which will then display further information in an information window on the selected place for the user to view.

 The markers can be cleared from the map by using the Clear button to the right of the radio buttons, which will also remove the results table from view until the next search is completed.

 ## UX